JossySola/code_refresh/React/react.md

 ### Variable Attributes in JSX

-When writing JSX, it's common to use variable to set *attributes*. *Object properties* are also often used to set attributes.
+When writing JSX, it's common to use variables to set *attributes*. *Object properties* are also often used to set attributes.

 ```javascript
 const sideLength = "200 px";